llewellyn-sl/writer-onboarding/starlight/src/content/docs/guides/tower-docs/publish.md

 description: Instructions to publish content updates to help.tower.nf
 ---

 This page details how to publish content updates to the [live site](https://help.tower.nf) once new content has been successfully pushed to [nf-tower-docs](https://github.com/seqeralabs/nf-tower-docs).
-See [Contribution](./mkdocs.md) for content contribution guidelines.
+See [MkDocs](./mkdocs.md) for content contribution guidelines, and [Style](./style.md) for the Markdown elements used in the Tower docs project.

 This guide assumes you have completed the [Docker build instructions](https://github.com/seqeralabs/nf-tower-cloud/blob/master/docs/README.md) to set up your local environment.